Introduction: Coilgun Handgun

 You can also use a hacksaw with a steel cutting blade, credit for this idea goes to member jondo huang, I never even thought of it.
 This is the preferred method as it is cheaper and the cut is much better.

-Mine are sharp so they can do more damage.
-In order to do this I placed the projectiles in a drill press and used the grinder to grind the edges down, if you use the Dremel you can get a smoother finish and finer point.
+Mine are sharp so they can do more "damage".
+In order to do this I placed the projectiles in a drill press (or drill) and used a grinder or metal file to grind the edges down, if you use the Dremel you can get a smoother finish and finer point.
 This can be a long process, but well worth it.

 Step 6: Coilgun Research and General Information